Azure/azure-kusto-microhack/README.md

 ### Challenge 6: Going more advanced with KQL

 #### Task 1: Declaring variables
 Write a query to create a table of the 10 device Ids which have the highest Shock, from the last 1 day.
-Then, use this list in a following query to find the average temperature of these 10 devices, over the last 30 days.
+Then, use this list in a following query to find the average temperature of these 10 devices.

 You can use the **'let'** statement to set a variable name equal to an expression or a function, or to create views (a virtual tables based on the result-set of another query.
 Just like a real table, a view contains rows and columns. ). let statements are useful for: